wowemulation-dev/warcraft-rs/file-formats/database/wow-dbc/examples/README.md

 - Export to various formats
 - Performance comparisons

-### lazy_loading
+### comprehensive_simple

-Shows how to use the lazy loading API for memory-efficient parsing of large DBC files.
+A simplified version of the comprehensive example that demonstrates core DBC parsing functionality without all the advanced features.

 ### schema_discovery